spamandeggs/Sam-Nasty/README.md

 files needed for each floppy.

 Copy the defined file in a dedicated folder in the `builds` folder.

+This is a discouraged method since the builder may use sources templates files, which will be hard to merge by hand.

 Accessing floppy folders from GEM
 ---------------------------------